 The pension reforms which came in in April 2016 enabling pensioners to cash in their pensions can have a significant impact on couples who opt to divorce later in life.

-When you are preparing for divorce the things you do in the first few weeks can have quite an impact on the financial outcome.
+When you are preparing for divorce the things you do in the first few weeks can have a huge impact on your financial future.
 That’s why it’s important to take advice before you make any decisions that could affect your long term position.

 Same sex couples who marry will now enjoy the same pension benefits on death as heterosexual married couples following a landmark ruling at the Supreme Court this month which resulted in immediate changes to the law.